KLKua/DeepSDM/README.md

 3. To exactly match the original experiments, build the Conda environment specified in `python_env.yaml`.

 ### R
-1. Activate a dedicated R environment (e.g., `renv`).
-2. Install the packages listed in `requirements_r.txt`, then follow `setup_r_environment.md` to prepare the MaxEnt toolchain.
+1. Install the packages listed in `requirements_r.txt`, then follow `setup_r_environment.md` to prepare the MaxEnt toolchain.

 ## External Artifacts on Google Drive
 All pretrained checkpoints, curated datasets, intermediate logs, predictions, and figure assets reside on Google Drive: <https://drive.google.com/drive/folders/1zzJg_q1gTyvoprR7r4iX69xrOYRsJlGR?usp=drive_link>.

-Download every archive in that folder and extract it **next to** this repository so the resulting directories sit alongside `DeepSDM/` (for example: `/path/to/projects/DeepSDM`, `/path/to/projects/workspace`, `/path/to/projects/raw`, ...).
+Download every archive in that folder and extract it **inside** this repository so the resulting directories sit under `DeepSDM/` (for example: `/path/to/projects/DeepSDM`, `/path/to/projects/DeepSDM/workspace`, `/path/to/projects/DeepSDM/raw`, ...).
 Configuration files and notebooks assume this relative layout when resolving paths.

 ### Archive contents
 - **`workspace.zip` → `workspace/`** – cached species metadata, occurrence grids, survey-effort rasters, and partition masks consumed by the Lightning data modules during training and evaluation.